 The status of pygmy sperm whales in California, Oregon and Washington waters relative to OSP is not known, and there are insufficient data to evaluate potential trends in abundance.
 No habitat issues are known to be of concern for this species, but in recent years questions have been raised regarding potential effects of human-made sounds on deep-diving cetacean species, such as pygmy sperm whales (Richardson et al. 1995).
 In particular, active sonar has been implicated in the mass stranding of beaked whales in the Mediterranean Sea (Frantzis 1998) and more recently in the Caribbean (U.S. Dept. of Commerce and Secretary of the Navy 2001).
 They are not listed as "threatened" or "endangered" under the Endangered Species Act nor as "depleted" under the MMPA.
-The average annual human-caused mortality for 2002-2006 is 0.2 animals, based on one stranded animal in 2002 that had evidence of gunshot wounds.
-A PBR cannot be calculated for this stock because there is no current abundance estimate (Barlow and Forney 2007).
-The lack of recent sightings is probably due to a combination of rough sea conditions during recent cruises and the cryptic nature of this species.
-Previous estimates of PBR for this stock have ranged between 1 and 28 pygmy sperm whales (Barlow et al. 1995, Barlow et al. 1997, Forney et al. 2000, Carretta et al. 2003).
-Recent fishery mortality is ≥0.2 animals annually.
-Because a PBR cannot be calculated for this stock, recent fishery mortality relative to PBR is unknown.
 Given the rarity of sightings and fishery interactions in U.S. west coast waters, pygmy sperm whales are not classified as a "strategic" stock under the MMPA.

 Table 1.
 Summary of available information on the incidental mortality and injury of pygmy sperm whales and unidentified Kogia sp.
 (California/Oregon/Washington Stock) in commercial fisheries that might take this species.
 Coefficients of variation for mortality estimates are provided in parentheses.
-Mean annual takes are based on 2002-2006 data unless noted otherwise.
+Mean annual takes are based on 2004-2008 data unless noted otherwise.

 Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality K. breviceps /Kogia sp.
 Estimated Annual Mortality of K. breviceps/Kogia sp.
-Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 2002 2003 2004 2005 2006 22.1% 20.2% 20.6% 20.9% 18.5% 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0 Unknown fishery interaction Stranding (positive metal detector scan) 2002 n/a 1 n/a ≥0.2 Minimum total annual takes ≥0.2
+Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 2004 2005 2006 2007 2008 20.6% 20.9% 18.5% 16.4% 13.5% 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0/0 0 Minimum total annual takes 0